Introduction to VICUS Districts

 Pipe sizing tab

-• Scale consumer nodes and pipes larger or smaller
+• Scale consumer nodes and pipes larger/smaller

-• Change font size and text color
+• Change the font size and text color

-Systems tab
+Plants tab

-Definition of the system components:
+Definition of the plant components:

 • House transfer stations (simple or detailed)